 The project today is part of our Thrift Store Décor tour.
 The tour links to projects by my oh so talented crafty friends are at the end of this post.

-I found the document holder and thought it would make the perfect iPad stand if it was spruced up a bit.
+I found the document holder at the thrift store and thought it would make the perfect iPad stand if it was spruced up a bit.
 I don’t think anyone uses these for holding documents anymore.
 I remember using something similar in my high school typewriting class.
 Showing my age now.

 The first thing I did was spray paint the soon to be iPad stand.
 I could have removed the clip on the top left but it adds a little something to the project.
 I did remove it for painting.
-Spray painting is usually easy but a little challenging in freezing weather.
-I got it done though.
+Spray paint projects are the easiest and it took all of 2 minutes to spray paint the document holder.

 I bought the wall decals at the Dollar Tree last week.
-I was thinking to put them on the backsplash in the kitchen but decided that was not the look I was going for.
+I was thinking to put them on the backsplash in the kitchen but decided that was not the look I was going for on my backsplash.

-So I stuck them to my ipad stand.
+So I stuck the stickers to my new ipad stand.

 I put the lemon decals on the stand in a really nice thought out design (meaning all willy nilly) and cut some of them up because I’m crazy like that.